andreapdr/andreapdr.github.io/index.markdown

 <img src="/imgs/andrea_blog.png" alt="some years have passed, though">

 Hi 👋 My name is Andrea Pedrotti and I am currently a Post-Doc at the <a href="https://www.isti.cnr.it/it/chi-siamo/people-detail/833/Andrea_Pedrotti">Institute of Information Science and Technologies</a> of the `National Council of Research` (ISTI-CNR).
 Here, I am a member of the <a href="https://hlt-isti.github.io/">AI4Text Group</a> in the `Artificial Intelligence for Media and Humanities laboratory`.
-I have obtained my PhD in Computer Science from the `University of Pisa`, with the thesis `Heterogeneous Transfer Learning in Natural Language Processing`.
+I have obtained my PhD in Computer Science from the `University of Pisa`, with the thesis <a href="https://etd.adm.unipi.it/t/etd-09132024-151709/">Heterogeneous Transfer Learning in Natural Language Processing</a>.

 My primary interests lie in  representation learning, both at large and small scale, with a particular interests in `heterogeneous transfer learning`, I like experimenting with different domains such as languages and perceptual modalities within `multimodal` and `multilingual` settings.

-I have received my master's degree in Digital Humanities at the University of Pisa with a thesis on `Cross-Lingual Text-Classification`, supervised by Dr. Fabrizio Sebastiani and Dr. Alejandro Moreo.
+I have received my master's degree in Digital Humanities at the University of Pisa with a thesis on Cross-Lingual Text-Classification, supervised by Dr. Fabrizio Sebastiani and Dr. Alejandro Moreo.

 During 2022, I have spent a few months at the <a href="https://www.cl.uni-heidelberg.de/nlpgroup/">HD NLP Group</a> of `Heidelberg University` under the supervision of Prof. Dr. Anette Frank working on the assessment of Video-and-Language Models.